jonas1ara/73/Problems/Intervals/Non-overlapping-Intervals/README.md

 # Non-overlapping Intervals:

-This directory contains implementations of the "Non-overlapping Intervals" problem in the C++ and C# languages.
-Each implementation uses a greedy sort-by-end strategy with temporal complexity `O(n log n)`.
+This directory contains an implementation of the "Non-overlapping Intervals" problem in C#.
+The implementation uses a greedy sort-by-end strategy with temporal complexity `O(n log n)`.

 ## Problem description